How ATL works

 ATL is a fully democratic organisation.
 Members are actively encouraged to participate in ATL's work at both local and national level (see our Get involved section).

 Every school and college is encouraged to elect an ATL representative.
-ATL reps act as the first point of contact for members, distribute information, offer on-site support, and maintain contact with branches and ATL's offices in London, Belfast, Cardiff and Edinburgh.
+ATL reps act as the first point of contact for members, distribute information, offer on-site support, and maintain contact with branches and ATL's offices in London, Belfast and Cardiff.

 For more information, see our page about ATL representatives.